denvrdata/denvrdemos/hugginggaudi/README.md

 ## Docker

-Now that we have our Denvr VM we'll SSH into our machine.
+Now we'll SSH into our new Denvr VM.

 ```shell
 > ssh ubuntu@<public_ip>
 ```
-From this machine we'll just clone this demo repo and run the config.sh script
+We'll clone this demo repo from this machine and run the config.sh script.

 ```shell
 > git clone https://github.com/denvrdata/denvrdemos.git